 Briars blood influences the character of the one who possesses it.
 Not every briar expresses these effects to the same degree, but characters who demonstrate these roleplaying trappings possess stronger lineage than those who do not.

 - Briars are straightforward.
-They make straightforward plans, and instinctively take the most direct route through (or round) any given situation.
-They dislike complexity for its own sake, and respect plain speaking over elaborate argument.
+They make straightforward plans, and instinctively take the most direct route through (or around) any given situation.
+They dislike complexity for its own sake, and respect plain speaking over an elaborate argument.
 They generally express a pragmatic desire to get problems solved now, and where several options are available, they look for the simplest solution.
 They will neither avoid a perceived problem, nor dwell on one they see as irrelevant.
 This straightforwardness can also make them blunt or even rude in social situations, as they rarely hold back from saying what they think.

 - Briars are mercurial.
 Briars change their minds easily, they are swayed by circumstances and whatever seems important at the time.
 They tend to be spontaneous in their displays of emotion (sometimes inappropriately) and their moods shift without warning.
 They want what they want now, and some are over-eager to simply take the thing they want and then keep it as long as it interests them, discarding it when they become bored with it.
 Briars live for the moment and few see any need to plan for the long term.